 Blondie Hasler's biographer Ewen Southby-Tailyour looks at the origin of the Corinthian race and its enduring legacy

-No one, probably not even ‘Blondie’, could have guessed that ‘Hasler’s wonderful idea’, conceived in 1956, would still be going strong in 2020 – 60 years after the first Observer Single-Handed Trans-Atlantic Race (OSTAR) and 64 since the notion first took shape.
+No one, probably not even ‘Blondie’, could have guessed that ‘Hasler’s wonderful idea’, conceived in 1956, would still be going strong in 2022 – over 60 years after the first Observer Single-Handed Trans-Atlantic Race (OSTAR) first took place.

 During the intervening years the OSTAR has been through a number of iterations and titles and a few ups and downs, yet it continues to flourish.